sabbirahmed404/3D-Deep-Learning-Capstone-Thesis-Paper/readme.md

 This repository is actively being developed as part of our undergraduate thesis.
 Content will be regularly updated and refined throughout the research process.

 ## 📄 License
-[Add your chosen license]
+Not chosen yet

 ## 📬 Contact
 For any queries regarding this research, please contact:
-- Sabbir Ahmed - [Add your email/contact]
+- Sabbir Ahmed - msa29.contact@gmail.com
-- Raihan Kabir - [Add email/contact]
+- Raihan Kabir - raihank0192@gmail.com
-- Gourab Kanti Singha - [Add email/contact]
+- Gourab Kanti Singha - gourabks2@gmail.com

 ---
 ⚠️ **Note**: This is a work in progress.
 The content and structure will be updated regularly as the research progresses.